Battle of the Nijmegen salient: Further fighting

 Fighting took place, with two notable actions taking place in winter.
 In the early hours of 4 December, Generaloberst Kurt Student's Paratroopers, namely the 16th Parachute regiment, launched an assault against the British at Haalderen.
 The attack fell headlong into well defended positions held by elements of the 49th 'Polar Bear' Division.
 The paratroopers were repelled with the leading assault company of 160 men wiped out.
 Another bigger attempt was made on 18 January 1945 by the German 7th Parachute regiment against the British western flank at Zetten.
-The battle which raged for a few days resulted in bitter fighting, but again the German attacked faltered despite gaining a foothold in Zetten.
-The British, supported by Canadian tanks, counterattacked and surrounded the Germans, resulting in an entire battalion being destroyed - 700 men in all were killed, wounded and (mostly) captured.
+The battle which raged for a few days resulted in bitter fighting, but again the German attack faltered despite gaining a foothold in Zetten.
+The British, supported by Canadian tanks, counterattacked and surrounded the Germans, resulting in an entire battalion being destroyed – 700 men in all were killed, wounded and (mostly) captured.
 This was to be the last German attack on the island.

 The Island was fully captured in April 1945 during Operation Anger when the 49th 'Polar Bear' Division supported by Canadian armour threw the Germans back over the Rhine.
 For the civilians returning to The Island however the last nine months of war had left the area in total devastation.

 Legacy

-The 2001 American war drama HBO miniseries Band of Brothers episode five - 'Crossroads' portrays the German attack on the Driel-Opheusden railroad line near Randwijk on 5 and 6 October.
+The 2001 American war drama HBO miniseries Band of Brothers episode five – 'Crossroads' portrays the German attack on the Driel-Opheusden railroad line near Randwijk on 5 and 6 October.